 The sea eats the cliffside away with needlefish bites.
 A thousand eddies devour the sandstone and turn it all to white foam.
 He will not listen to them.
 He will cover his ears, a boy across from those chalk bluffs, to block out the mindless forward and back of a violent tide.

 He will triumph, because it is not enough to endure.

-Time does not mean the same thing to a vampire as it does to fumbling mortal kind.
+Time does not mean the same thing to a vampire as it does to a mortal.
 You do not go feeble and deaf as Kindred.
-Your body does not deteriorate like the crags and niches of those distant rocks; your face cannot be eaten away by bathymetry, boat hulls or fish with mouths full of teeth.
+Your body does not deteriorate like the crags and niches of those distant rocks; your face cannot be eaten away by bathymetry, boat hulls, or fish with mouths full of teeth.
 Years spin out to sand and bone around you, until you can trace fine lines through nine hundred seasons, connect winters from seaside to savannah to bottle-strewn coast.
-The music only grows louder, the pitch more perfect.
+The music only grows louder, the pitch more ravenous.
 It has demands to be met.
 It promises with one more step, one more age, one more vanquisher, to become whole.
 My god, he is old; he is so, so very old; he sees the flames of children rise and quench like seeds on a salt breeze, nations rage and topple.
 But he is somehow not so old at all.

 The ocean has brought him limestone, ancientness, a lock for a key.
 It has carried to him a chance.

-When it is perfect it will be beautiful – perfect beauty, flawless orchestra – and the fish and the seabirds will fall from this shore.
+When it is perfect it will be beautiful—perfect beauty, flawless orchestra—and the fish and the seabirds will fall from this shore.
 And the beach, his beach, the land promised to him, this small empire he'd earned, will shine white and flat and impervious again.